sferrada/athenapk_kultrun/README.md

-# AthenaPK compilation and usage in KULTRUN
+# AthenaPK compilation and usage in Kultrun

 More details on **AthenaPK** and its installation can be found on [its official GitHub page](https://github.com/parthenon-hpc-lab/athenapk/tree/main).

 ## Installation

 Most of this guide has been taken from the original GitHub readme.
-Only what is pertinent to KULTRUN is new.
+Only what is pertinent to Kultrun is new.

 ### Dependencies

 #### Required